 The amphitheatre itself is spread across 2 adjacent sights in the city.
 The theatre itself was built in the 3rd and 4th centuries and has now been preserved.
 It is now on display to show the public and tourists the history of the city.

-This is such a beautiful sight that it cannot be missed, it is one of the most beautiful things to see in Sofia.
-There are inscriptions and notes on boards dotted around with sketched to what the original would have looked like.
+This is such a beautiful sight that it cannot be missed, there are inscriptions and notes on boards dotted around with sketched to what the original would have looked like.

 St. George Rotunda

 The St.George Rotunda is an early Christian red brick building that is considered to be the oldest building in Sofia.
 This is in a courtyard surrounded by commercial buildings and the Sheraton Hotel.
 The contrast between the two is very surreal and worth seeing.

 The Vitosha Mountain

 Last on my list of what to do in Sofia in one day, but by no means least is Vitosha mountain.
 In the winter this can be a great place to ski and in the summer, a great place to hike.

 Public transport is available to the summit of the mountain is available.
 Firstly, take the 9TM from the National Palace of Culture – get off at the last stop Hladilnika.
 Then you’ve got two options;